 Putting this approach into practice, one startup based in Northern Ireland’s North West said that it prioritises candidates’ “skillsets, aptitude, passion and the ability to work at a fast pace”.
 The company has grown its team to 30 people and said that it has seen positive retention rates since adopting this strategy.

 As noted in the latest Tech Nation report, reskilling and upskilling the workforce will be necessary to plug the digital skills gap and grow the UK economy.
 Companies can choose to upskill their internal workforce or outsource the work to external training providers such as coding bootcamps.

 One investor in the North West argued that companies should source training for their existing hires to upskill local talent pools more generally, which benefits the local tech community as a whole, rather than “poaching” staff from other firms.
-They praised cloud computing providers in the North West that enroll college students into apprenticeships after hiring them.
+They praised cloud computing providers in the North West that enrol college students into apprenticeships after hiring them.
 Demand for cloud-based computing roles has been rising in recent years, with demand growing 22% from 2018 to 2019 according to Tech Nation’s latest Jobs and Skills report.

 Delegates said that skills providers’ offerings are “overcomplicated”

 Some roundtable attendees were not convinced that apprenticeships can be taught effectively, particularly in a remote environment.
 “Trying to teach intermediate skills at pace to novices is very hard,” said a director of an associate tech body in the North West.
 “There needs to be more thought put into the reality of teaching adults and the pace of learning that is most effective.”